Fastest Drag Car In Forza Horizon 5 Guide

 Drag racing is arguably even more popular in Forza Horizon 5 than in the previous game.
 Fans are raving about drag cars behaving more realistically in-game, which explains why more and more players post their drag builds and drag cars in Forza Horizon 5 lists online.

-While the game does not feature “real” ¼-mile and ½-mile drag strips, Mexico’s multiple runways mean that players will have a drag strip as long as what they were used to in Forza Horizon 4.
-Juiced-up drag cars should have no problems reaching the 250+ MPH top speeds they are capable of in-game.
+While the game does not feature “real” ¼-mile and ½-mile drag strips, Mexico’s multiple runways mean that players will have a drag strip as long as they were used to in Forza Horizon 4.
+Juiced-up drag cars should have no problems reaching the 250+ MPH top speeds they can in-game.

 Nevertheless, all ten cars featured in this list are some of the fastest cars in any drag race up to the standing mile.

 As such, it’s no surprise that the game’s fastest car – the Koenigsegg Jesko – topped our list for the best drag car in Forza Horizon 5.
 As the only car with a 300 MPH top speed in-game, it’s hard to beat Koenigsegg’s fastest supercar in a straight line in Forza Horizon 5.